arestivo/slides/markdown/css3.md

 ```
 ]

-And the URL changes to *news.html#sports*, the page scrolls to the *section* with *id* "sports", and both these selectors then select that section:
+When the URL changes to *news.html#sports*, the page scrolls to the *section* with *id* "sports", and both these selectors then select that section:

 ```css
 :target